I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-psgetpermanentsilocontext.md

 <p> </p>

 ## -remarks
 <p>A successful call to <b>PsGetPermanentSiloContext</b> does not increment the reference count on the object that the <i>ReturnedSiloContext</i> parameter points to.
 The returned object pointer is valid as long as there is a valid reference on the silo object.</p>

-<p>A successful call to <b>PsGetPermanentSiloContext</b> does not increment the reference count on the object that the <i>ReturnedSiloContext</i> parameter points to.
-The returned object pointer is valid as long as there is a valid reference on the silo object.</p>

 ## -requirements